| Pianist MICHEL BLOCK was born of French parents in Antwerp,

 Europe, and has made numerous recordings, many of which are

-now out of print.
 In 1978 he joined the music faculty of Indiana University in

 Bloomington, and ceased pursuing the pianistic career he had